aquasecurity/tracee/docs/contributing/building/building.md

     !!!
 Note
         BTFHUB support will embed several very small files (BTF files) into your final binary.
-Those files will allow **tracee-ebpf** binary to be executed in kernels that doesn't have embedded BTF information (the ones described at the BTFHUB repository)
+Those files will allow **tracee** binary to be executed in kernels that doesn't have embedded BTF information (the ones described at the BTFHUB repository)